Srinjan03112001/FB-Search-Scraper/README.md

 3. **Run the Script:**

-    Execute the script `Facebook Scraoer.ipynb` with Python using jupyter notebook or google colab.
+    Execute the script `Facebook Scraper.ipynb` with Python using jupyter notebook or google colab.

 4. **Output:**